 What is the filth factor in your home?
 Explore this list of 13 Filthy Things In The Home to learn if changes are needed.

 We all get busy sometimes and don’t have time to get everything done in the house.
-The laundry may get behind.
-The dirty dishes may sit in the sink overnight but this list of 13 things are ranked as filthy because they are habitual behavior in some homes.
-These are the exception and not the rule.
-After 18 years of owning a residential and commercial cleaning business, we have seen some nasty things.
-We always believed that some folks think the cleaning lady comes in contact with some nasty things ‘all the time’.
-Nope, that is not true.
-They are the exception and not the rule, thankfully!
+The laundry may get behind or dirty dishes may sit in the sink overnight but this list of 13 filthy things in the home are things we saw during our 18 years of owning a cleaning business.
+Live and learn.

 One person’s idea of clean is not the same as another person’s idea of clean